Japanese Tree Care Techniques: What Yukitsuri & Niwaki Teach Us About Tree Care

 - Balanced weight distribution

-And, most importantly, a tree that still feels like a tree, not a topiary.
+Most importantly, it preserves a tree that still feels like a tree, not a topiary.

 Komomaki (菰巻き)

-For more than 400 years, Japanese gardeners have practiced Komomaki: wrapping trunks with straw during winter.
-Developed in the Edo-period gardens of daimyo, the technique involves binding carefully woven rice straw around pine trunks, loose at the top, tight at the bottom, to trap pest larvae as they move down the tree in cold weather.
+For more than 400 years, Japanese gardeners have practiced Komomaki: wrapping tree trunks with straw during winter.
+Developed in the Edo-period gardens of daimyo, the technique involves binding woven rice straw around pine trunks, loose at the top and tight at the bottom, to trap pest larvae as they move down the tree in cold weather.

-The straw belts attract insects such as the pine dead leaf moth, which overwinter inside the warm, protected layer and are then removed and destroyed before spring.
-By harnessing natural behavior instead of fighting it, Komomaki protects trees while embodying the Japanese ideal of harmony with nature.
+The straw attracts insects such as the pine dead leaf moth, which overwinter inside the warm, protected layer and are then removed before spring.
+By harnessing natural behavior rather than fighting it, Komomaki protects trees while embodying the Japanese ideal of working in harmony with nature.

 What This Could Mean for Tree Care in Places like Colorado